 First and foremost, we are commercial growers.

-Our tissue culture lab for micro-propagation and research of native plants provides us with large inventories of plants that are typically are difficult to find and/or to grow.
+Our tissue culture lab for micro-propagation and research of native plants provides us with inventories of plants that are typically are difficult to find and/or to grow.

 Our greenhouses, shade houses and laser-graded ponds provide state-of-the-art growing environments, as well as enhanced production capabilities.